Aliases for DGKD Gene

 GeneCards Summary for DGKD Gene

 DGKD (Diacylglycerol Kinase Delta) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Phospholipase D signaling pathway and triacylglycerol biosynthesis.
 GO annotations related to this gene include protein homodimerization activity and NAD+ kinase activity.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKD Gene